-In Section 6 we study our strongest, the $\mathbf{S}^$ ball spaces.
+In Section 6.1 we study $S^$ ball spaces.
 Examples are the compact topological spaces, where we take the balls to be the nonempty closed sets.
-Their ball spaces are closed under arbitrary nonempty intersections of balls, and we make use of the results of Section 4. $\mathbf{S}^$ ball spaces allow the definition of what we call spherical closures of subsets.
+Their ball spaces are closed under arbitrary nonempty intersections of balls, and we make use of the results of Section 4.
+We show that $S^$ ball spaces allow the definition of what we call "spherical closures" of subsets.
 They help us to deal with ball space structures induced on subsets of the set underlying the ball space.

-In Section 8 we consider set theoretic operations on ball spaces, such as their closure under finite unions or nonempty intersections of balls, and we study the behaviour of spherical completeness properties under these operations.
-We use these preparations to associate a topology to each ball space and show that it is compact if and only if the ball space is $\mathbf{S}{1}^{c}$ .
+In Section 7 we consider set theoretic operations on ball spaces, such as their closure under finite unions or nonempty intersections of balls, and we study the behaviour of spherical completeness properties under these operations.
+We use these preparations to associate a topology to each ball space and show that it is compact if and only if the ball space is $\mathbf{S}1^c$ .

-Products of ball spaces will be studied in Section 9.
+Products of ball spaces will be studied in Section 8.
 In the paper [1], we discuss a notion of continuity for functions between ball spaces, as well as quotient spaces and category theoretical aspects of ball spaces.
 The products we define here turn out to be the products in a suitable category of ball spaces.

 Further, the fact that a general framework links various quite different applications can help to transfer ideas, approaches and results from one to the other.
-For instance, the Knaster-Tarski Theorem in the theory of complete lattices presents a useful property of the set of fixed points: they form again a complete lattice.
-In Section 7, using our general framework and in particular the results from Section 6, we transfer this result to other applications, such as ultrametric and topological spaces.
-Similarly, in Section 9 the Tychonoff Theorem from topology is proven for ball spaces and then transferred to ultrametric spaces.
-To derive the topological Tychonoff Theorem from its ball spaces analogue, essential use is made of the results of Section 8.
+For instance, the Knaster-Tarski Theorem in the theory of complete lattices ([33]) presents a useful property of the set of fixed points: they form again a complete lattice.
+In Section 6.2, using the results from Section 6.1, we prove a ball spaces analogue of the Knaster-Tarski Theorem (Theorem 6.8), and an analogue for topological spaces (Theorem 6.12).
+A further transfer to other settings, such as ultrametric spaces, is possible and will be presented in a subsequent paper.

+Similarly, in Section 8 the Tychonoff Theorem from topology is proven for ball spaces and then transferred to ultrametric spaces.
+To derive the topological Tychonoff Theorem from its ball spaces analogue, essential use is made of the results of Section 7.